Andrej Babiš: Partnership with Zeman

-Babiš has been linked closely to President Miloš Zeman since at least 2001, when Zeman was Prime Minister, and his business interests are alleged to have benefited from the association.
+Babiš has been linked closely to President Miloš Zeman since at least 2001, when Zeman was prime minister, and his business interests are alleged to have benefited from the association.
 In 2001, Zeman oversaw the sale of Unipetrol, a state-owned chemical company, to Babiš.
 Babiš pulled out of the sale, but later oversaw the sale of the firm to a Polish company.
-According to Polish reports, the sale was accompanied by substantial bribery, although Babis denies any bribes were paid.
-The Unipetrol deal is cited often as evidence of a strong partnership between Babiš and Zeman that persists.
+According to Polish reports, the sale was accompanied by substantial bribery, although Babis denied that any bribes were paid.
+The Unipetrol deal has often been cited as evidence of a close long-term partnership between Babiš and Zeman.

 Conflicts of interest

 Babis has been criticized by media and opposition politicians for his alleged conflict of interest, as the Minister of Finance and the owner of companies subsidized by EU funding programmes.
 During a visit to the Czech Republic in March 2014, the German Member of the European Parliament Ingeborg Gräßle expressed concern that someone with such a personal financial interest simultaneously being a leading representative of a state, could not guarantee to the EU that its resources are properly distributed.
 A 2014 article in the political newspaper Politico commented that "the Czech Republic is now a paradox: a society disgusted with corruption has given huge power to a man whose business interests amount to the biggest conflict of interest in the country's post-1989 history."

-In May 2015, Babiš's alleged financial irregularities and accusations from the public and the opposition that he had promoted his companies in government procurements triggered a vote of no confidence against the Bohuslav Sobotka's government, called by the opposition parties ODS, TOP 09, and Dawn.
+In May 2015, Babiš's alleged financial irregularities and accusations from the public and the opposition that he had promoted his companies in government procurements triggered a vote of no confidence against the Bohuslav Sobotka government, called by the opposition parties ODS, TOP 09, and Dawn.
 The motion was defeated by 47–105.

-A preliminary version of the EU audit reached 22 findings, with a recommendation to take action to repay EU funds totalling 17.49 million Euros.
+A preliminary version of the EU audit reached 22 findings, with a recommendation to take action to repay EU funds totalling 17.49 million euros.
 The audit concluded that Babiš had a conflict of interest by taking part in decisions about the allocation of EU funds.